-IES Abroad Madrid organizes field study trips that complement what you’re learning in the classroom, and contribute to your general knowledge of Spanish culture and society.
+IES Abroad Madrid organizes course-related excursions that complement what you’re learning in the classroom, and contribute to your general knowledge of Spanish culture and society.

 We want to make sure that your greatest challenge is deciding which landmarks to see first or discovering the best café—not finding a place to live where you feel comfortable.
 We do our best to locate housing that is reflective of how the local students are living.
 Our goal is that when you leave Madrid, it will feel like home.